Yamaha WR450F: Third generation (WR450F, 2003)

 A limited production version of the WR450F was the WR450F 2-Trac, which featured 2-wheel drive.
 The gearbox output sprocket drove a short, fully enclosed chain to a pump, which in turn pushed the oil to the front hub via the pipe and back via the parallel pipe.
 A maximum of 15% of the power was transmitted to the front wheel at any time.
 Yamaha planned on building 250 2-Tracs in 2004, but only a few were built, which were used for enduro racing.
 2006 was the last year of the steel frames.

 The 2003 and 2004 models were red sticker bikes in California.

-Fourth generation: Yamaha WR450F - 2007-2011
+Fourth generation (WR450F, 2007)

 For 2007, the WR gained an aluminum frame dropping the weight from 249 to 246 pounds.
 In addition to the aluminum frame, the 2007 WR450F saw a revised dry-sump engine, with a new balancer, cylinder head, and camshafts with less lift and duration than previous generations and restyled plastics.
 2009 saw new graphics, and 2010 was not sold in the US.